awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 $ aws batch describe-compute-environments --compute-environments My-Eks-CE1
 ```

-Jobs submitted to this new job queue will be executed as pods on AWS Batch managed nodes that have joined your Amazon EKS cluster associated with your compute environment\.
+Jobs submitted to this new job queue are run as pods on AWS Batch managed nodes that joined the Amazon EKS cluster that's associated with your compute environment\.

 ```
 $ cat <<EOF > ./batch-eks-job-queue.json